Different Causes of Seam Puckering

-Unwanted waviness of the fabric along the seam line is called seam pucker or seam puckering.
+The unwanted waviness of the fabric along the seam line is called seam pucker or seam puckering.
 This may be apparent immediately after sewing.
-Most of the times, sewing threads are referred as the responsible for seam puckering.
-But, without sewing threads, there are so many reasons or causes for occurring seam puckering such as fabric structure, seam structure, needle size, feeding problem, uneven thread tension and so on.
+Most of the time, sewing threads are referred to as responsible for seam puckering.
+But, without sewing threads, there are so many reasons or causes for occurring seam puckering such as fabric structure, seam structure, needle size, feeding problem, uneven thread tension, and so on.
 This can be seen after sewing and sometimes after washing of garments.
 There is a great possibility of seeing seam puckering in case of more plies of fabric sewing together.
-This article has shown the main reasons of occurring seam puckering.
+This article has shown the main reasons for occurring seam puckering.

 Reasons for Seam Puckering in the Garments:

-The main reasons of occurring seam puckering has mentioned in the following:
+The main reasons for occurring seam puckering have mentioned in the following:

 - Variable or uneven stretch on fabric plies,